UTEP-CS-1/website/staging_labs/clab2/spec.md

 {: .note }
 The custom filter is required for credit.

 Design and implement your own image filter!
+Note that the filtered image should remain the same dimension measurements as the original image.

 Implement this in `Filters.java` inside of